Vishal73040/BotBrowser/README.md

 | **Facebook** | FunCaptcha, reCAPTCHA    | ✔️ Consistent behavior observed |
 | **Bet365** | Generic Antibot | ✔️ Consistent behavior observed |

-**Research Ethics Statement:** All compatibility studies are conducted in controlled research environments using only publicly accessible testing interfaces and demonstration sites.
-No live production systems are accessed without explicit authorization.
+**Research Ethics Statement:** All studies are conducted in controlled environments using publicly accessible testing interfaces only.
 This research contributes to web compatibility standards and fingerprint consistency analysis.

-> ⚠️ **Ethical Use Policy:** This project must only be used in authorized research environments, educational institutions, or systems you own.
-Use against third-party services without permission is strictly prohibited and violates research ethics guidelines.
+> ⚠️ **Ethical Use Policy:** Use only in authorized research environments, educational institutions, or systems you own.
+Unauthorized use against third-party services is prohibited.

 ---